sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/testing_principles.md

 ## Flaky tests

-A *flaky* test is defined as a test that is unreliable or non-deterministic, meaning that it doesn't consistently produce the same pass/fail result.
+A *flaky* test is defined as a test that is unreliable or non-deterministic, i.e. it exhibits both a passing and a failing result with the same code.

 Typical reasons why a test may be flaky: